 TIPS AND WHAT TO PACK FOR YOUR DEVILS GARDEN TRAIL HIKE

-- Most of the hike is exposed so it’s important to have plenty of water and sunblock.
-We each brought a softbottle, hat for sun protection (this one protects your neck too), and sunglasses.
+• Most of the hike is exposed, so it’s important to have plenty of water and sunblock.
+We each brought a softbottle (see our favorite travel water bottles), a hat for sun protection (this one protects your neck too), and sunglasses.

-- Wear sturdy hiking shoes.
+• Wear sturdy hiking shoes.
 There are also portions with steep drop-offs and slick rock!
 One spot later in the hike had some people turning around, especially those who weren’t wearing hiking shoes with good grip or those afraid of heights.
-I’m usually freaked out by heights, but didn’t have any issues with these shoes on (his + hers).
+I’m usually freaked out by heights, but I had no issues with these shoes (his + hers).

-- Depending on how long you want to stay at each of the arches, this can be a full day hike.
+• Depending on how long you want to stay at each arch, this can be a full-day hike.
 We spent a lot of time taking photos.
 Make sure you bring a lightweight daypack with plenty of food and snacks.
-I brought my Cotopaxi Luzon 18L daypack and Jacob brought his Exped 25L daypack (similar to REI’s flash pack, but we have both and like the exped better since it folds into itself).
+I brought my Cotopaxi Luzon 18L daypack, and Jacob brought his Exped 25L daypack (similar to REI’s flash pack, but we have both and like the exped better since it folds into itself).

-- In order to photograph some of the arches in full, it’s best to have a wide-angle lens.
+• To photograph the entire arch, it’s best to have a wide-angle lens.

 WANT TO STAY NEARBY?
 Click Here For Best Prices and Hotel Reviews